mass-Eve/Video-12----Exercise-01/03-math-module-programs/about.md

         math.isclose(x, y)

-12. Degrees to Radians : This methof converts the angle-in-degrees to angle-in-radians.
+12. Degrees to Radians : This method converts the angle-in-degrees to angle-in-radians.
 Syntax

         math.degrees()